 The IS-IS with SystemID xxx (node A) allocates an S-BFD discriminator 123, and advertises the S-BFD discriminator 123 in an IS-IS TLV.
 The IS-IS with SystemID yyy (node D) allocates an S-BFD discriminator 456, and advertises the S-BFD discriminator 456 in an IS-IS TLV.
 A reflector BFD session is created on both network nodes (node A and node D).
-When network node A wants to check the reachability to network node D, node A can send an S-BFD packet, destined to node D, with "your discriminator" field set to 456.
-When the reflector BFD session on node D receives this S-BFD packet, then response S-BFD packet is sent back to node A, which allows node A to complete the continuity test.
+When network node A wants to check the reachability to network node D, node A can send an S-BFD control packet, destined to node D, with "your discriminator" field set to 456.
+When the reflector BFD session on node D receives this S-BFD control packet, then response S-BFD control packet is sent back to node A, which allows node A to complete the continuity test.

-- 4. S-BFD Discriminators - 4.1.
-Discriminator Pools
+4. S-BFD Discriminators

+4.1.
+S-BFD Discriminator Uniqueness